 The Fundamental Principles

-9. A member may not engage in any activities which are likely to bring himself or the profession of bookkeeper or the Institute into disrepute.
+9. A member may not engage in any activities that are likely to bring himself or the profession of bookkeeper or the Institute into disrepute.

-The conviction of the member for any criminal offence other than a road traffic offence or an order or undertaking resulting in the member being disqualified from being a director of a company or the member from any other professional body shall each for these purposes be deemed to amount to an activity which does or is likely to bring the member or the profession of bookkeeper or the Institute into disrepute.
+The conviction of the member for any criminal offence, other than a road traffic offence, or an order or undertaking resulting in the member being disqualified from being a director of a company or the member of any other professional body shall each for these purposes be deemed to amount to an activity which does or is likely to bring the member or the profession of bookkeeper or the Institute into disrepute.

 10. A member may not engage in dishonest or otherwise discreditable activities.